Noncommutative Cotlar identities for groups acting on tree-like structures: Introduction

 A natural question that we answer affirmatively is whether there are examples of groups that go beyond those two categories.
 In order to explore that question it seems natural to search for bounded functions $m: \sG\to \CC$ satisfying \eqref{eq:CotlarFactor} with $\sG$ having Serre's property $(\mathrm{FA})$ \cite{Serre1980Trees}.
 A group $\sG$ is said to have Serre's property (FA) iff every action of $\sG$ on a tree has a global fixed point (a vertex in the tree which is fixed by the action of any $g\in \sG$).
 More deeply, Serre proved that a discrete group $\sG$ has property $(\mathrm{FA})$ iff it is finitely generated, it does not possess a quotient isomorphic to $\ZZ$ and it cannot be expressed as a nontrivial amalgamated free product $\sG = \sG_1 \ast_{A} \sG_2$.
-Therefore a group with property $(\mathrm{FA})$ is excluded from examples \ref{itm:ExampleZZ} and \ref{itm:ExampleFree}.
-Although we manage to show that such examples with property $(\mathrm{FA})$ exist, we also give examples ---like Baumslag-Solitar groups $\BS(1,m)$ and the Bianchi group $\PSL_2(\O_{-1})$--- which despite failing property $(\mathrm{FA})$ admit bounded functions satisfying Cotlar's identity for reasons unrelated to them having $\ZZ$-quotients or being free products.
+Therefore a group with property $(\mathrm{FA})$ is excluded from Examples \ref{itm:ExampleZZ} and \ref{itm:ExampleFree}.
+Although there are interesting examples with property $(\mathrm{FA})$, we also give applications to groups like Baumslag-Solitar groups $\BS(1,m)$ and the Bianchi group $\PSL_2(\O_{-1})$, which, despite failing property $(\mathrm{FA})$, admit bounded functions satisfying Cotlar's identity for reasons unrelated to them having $\ZZ$-quotients or being free products.

 \textbf{Groups acting on uniquely arcwise connected spaces.} The closed formula in \eqref{eq:CotlarFactor} highlights a surprising connection between Cotlar's identity and geometric group theory.
 A topological space $X$ is arcwise connected iff given two points $x, y \in X$ there exists an injective continuous path $\gamma: [0,1] \to X$ joining $x$ and $y$.
 An arcwise connected space will be said to be a \emph{uniquely arcwise connected space} or \emph{UAC space} iff the path joining $x$ and $y$ is unique \cite{Bestvina2002}.
 Let $\sG \acts X$ be a topological action on a UAC space and fix a root $x_0 \in X$ with $\sG_0$ being the stabilizer $\st_{x_0}$ of $x_0$.
 Observe that $X \setminus \{x_0\}$ is given by \begin{nsecequation} X \setminus \{x_0\} \, = \, \bigsqcup_{\beta} X_\beta, \end{nsecequation} where each $X_\beta$ is arcwise connected.
 In some cases, the disjoint union above can be taken as a topological characterization of $X$ and the subsets $X_\beta$ as connected components.
 Nevertheless, there are UAC spaces for which $X \setminus \{x_0\}$ is not a disjoint union of connected components.
 Observe that the action of $\sG_0$ restricted to $X \setminus \{x_0\}$ permutes the $X_\beta$.
 The following theorem gives a machinery to get multipliers satisfying Cotlar's identity from actions on UAC spaces.